Tree ordinance is a set of tree rules and regulations for the county of St. Clair County, that enable control and conservation of trees in the county.

 In addition, the owner will be required to bear all the costs of destroying the trees.

 The owner will have a period of 30 days to reimburse the funds to the county.
 If this period is due, then the city shall lien against the said land.
 The city assessor will add the cost charges on the property tax roll.

 St. Clair County Penalties for Trees Codes Violations

 Any person found guilty of breaching the city tree codes, shall pay a fine of up to $500, serve a jail term of 90 days, or both.

 Are there noxious weeds in St. Clair county?

 Yes.
 Here is a link that shows some of the noxious weeds you will find in St. Clair county.

 St. Clair county prohibited species

-Prohibited trees in St. Clair county are any trees or plants that have an adverse effect on the environment and people living in it.
+Prohibited trees in St. Clair County are any trees or plants that have an adverse effect on the environment and people living in it.
 They include all the noxious weeds and the following species.

-- Box elder (Acer Regundo)
+- Box elder (Acer Negundo)

 - Elm (Ulmus)